 Have you taken your GR Yaris to many social car meets?

 JB: “I’ve done a couple of trips up to Caffeine and Machine which is quite well known in the car community, and despite there being lots of other exotic cars around, people still get excited when they see the GR Yaris.
-If you look at the price point of cars that turn heads, the GR Yaris is down the lower end but can still draw as much of a crowd that stuff worth 10x times as much.
+If you look at the price point of cars that turn heads, the GR Yaris is down the lower end but can still draw as much of a crowd as that stuff is worth 10x times as much.
 I think the fact that it is such a striking colour also helps draw a crowd to the car but I think it is still very much the actual car that excites people.”